MPCM-Net: Multi-scale network integrates partial attention convolution with Mamba for ground-based cloud image segmentation: Proposed Method

 \subsection{Multi Mamba Decoding}

-Establishing global dependencies over long-range features enables the extraction of comprehensive cloud cluster information, thus mitigating the loss of boundary details in ground-based cloud imagery.
-Existing decoders primarily utilize lateral connections to fuse same-scale features from the encoder, compensating for local information loss during downsampling, while employing various attention mechanisms to enhance feature representation.
-However, this approach suffers from several limitations: 1) Transformer-based decoders significantly increase computational complexity, adversely affecting the inference efficiency of ground-based cloud segmentation; 2) The upsampling process lacks global feature correlations between local information across hierarchical levels.
-In fact, Mamba \cite{Mamba} has been shown to establish global context while maintaining linear time complexity.
+Establishing global dependencies over long-range features enables the extraction of comprehensive cloud cluster information.
+Existing computationally expensive decoders lack global feature correlations between local information across hierarchical levels.
+In fact, Mamba \cite{Mamba} has been shown to establish global context.
 Nevertheless, its compressed fixed-dimensional state representation can lead to partial loss of local information.

 To this end, we propose a decoder architecture incorporating a Multi-scale Mamba Block.
-This design enhances the capacity of the model for capturing global dependencies among local features across hierarchical levels, compensates for lost contextual information between the encoder and decoder, and improves boundary segmentation in ground-based cloud imagery.
 Specifically, we design a multi-scale feature enhancement module based on the Mamba architecture within the decoder by introducing a spatial-semantic hybrid domain to process feature maps at varying granularities.
 The module achieves dynamic and adaptive extraction of multi-scale semantic information.
-Collectively, our decoder performs deep feature aggregation both spatially and across scales, significantly mitigating information loss caused by translucent cloud boundaries in ground-based cloud images.
+Collectively, our decoder performs deep feature aggregation both spatially and across scales, significantly mitigating information loss caused by translucent cloud boundaries.

 The proposed decoder, illustrated in the right side of Fig.~\ref{fig_1}, comprises four hierarchical levels.
 The final feature map $f_{4}$ of the encoder is upsampled to match the spatial resolution of the preceding level and concatenated with the encoder output feature map $f_{3}$, yielding feature map $u_{3}$.
 This process repeats recursively for each subsequent decoder layer, ultimately generating fused features $u_{i}\left( i\in \left \{ 1, 2, 3, 4 \right \} \right )$, where $u_{2}$ possesses dimensions $H/8\times W/8$.
 Critically, the upsampling operation consists of two convolutional layers with 3 $\times$ 3 kernels followed by bilinear interpolation with a scale factor of 2.
 Subsequently, features $u_{3}$ and $u_{4}$ are upsampled to match the spatial resolution of $u_{2}$.
 These three-level features are then concatenated and fused, yielding a feature map $f_{d}$.
 This fused feature is then processed by the M2B to generate a feature map $f_{s}$, enriched with multi-scale contextual information.
 Finally, $f_{s}$ is upsampled and concatenated with $u_{1}$ to generate the final output of the proposed MPCM-Net.